Blackfalds: Media

 The Town of Blackfalds is primarily served by regional weekly newspapers and one major daily.
 As of 2018, the town no longer has a newspaper of their own as the Blackfalds LIFE, which began circulation in August 2014, closed.

 Blackfalds has access to rdnewsNOW, and receives the Red Deer Advocate and Lacombe Express.

 Blackfalds is served by numerous radio stations from Red Deer and Lacombe, including Kraze 101.3 (CKIK), Real Country 95.5, Zed 99, Sunny 94, Big 105, X 100.7 (CKEX) and 106.7 Rewind Radio.

 Sports

-The Blackfalds Bulldogs, formerly the Calgary Mustangs, of the AJHL will begin play in Blackfalds in 2021.
+The Blackfalds Bulldogs, formerly the Calgary Mustangs, of the AJHL relocated to Blackfalds in 2021.
+On February 1, 2024, the Bulldogs announced their move to the British Columbia Hockey League.